What is NICE and how does it work?

 - Will help the NHS meet its targets, for example by improving cancer survival rates

-Once NICE issues its guidance, NHS trusts and primary care organisations must find the money to make those drugs or treatments available.
+Once NICE issues its guidance, NHS trusts must find the money to make those drugs or treatments available.
 NICE doesn’t give any extra money, or advise on how to find the money.

 When making decisions, NICE asks for expert advice from

 - Patients, carers and people using social care services

 The Department of Health (DH) for England and NHS England decide which topics NICE will look at.

 NICE divides its guidance into 5 main areas